konnov/protocols-made-fun/_posts/2025-06-07-lean-epfd-completeness.md

 how this proof compares to a proof in TLAPS, which is specifically designed to reason about temporal properties.

+Although a time investment of about a week to prove strong completeness of EPFD may seem like a lot, this approach has certain benefits in comparison to using tools like the explicit-state model checker [TLC][] or the symbolic model checker [Apalache][]:

+ 1. Re-checking the proofs takes seconds.
+It's also trivial to integrate proof-checking in the GitHub continuous integration.

+ 1. All tools require a spec to be massaged a bit.
+I always felt bad about not being able to formally show that these transformations are sound with a model checker.
+With Lean, it is usually easy.

+ 1. If you manage to decompose your proof goals into smaller lemmas, there is a sense of progress.
+Even though I had to prove 4-5 unexpected lemmas in this experiment, I could definitely say whether I was making progress or not.
+In the end, I only proved one lemma that happened to be redundant.
+With model checkers, both explicit and symbolic, it is often frustrating to wait for hours or days without clear progress.

+Obviously, the downside of using an interactive theorem prover is that someone has to write the proofs.
+For a customer, it may make a difference whether they pay for 2–4 weeks of contract work, or for 1 week of contract work and then wait 3 weeks for a model checker.
+However, if time is critical, it makes sense to invest in both approaches.

 ## Table of contents

 TBD